Gas Prices Around the World — US, UK, Canada & Australia Compared

 The Strait of Hormuz closure on February 28, 2026 — and the US-Iran kinetic exchange that has followed since — has lifted retail fuel prices in every importing economy, but the transmission mechanism differs.

-United States — price spike with no rationing
+United States — price spike fully unwinding, no rationing

-US AAA national average rose from $2.98 (Feb 26) to a $4.55 peak (May 7), then eased to $4.29 (Jun 3) on the May deal-optimism wave.
+US AAA national average rose from $2.98 (Feb 26) to a $4.55 peak (May 21), eased to a low near $3.77-3.83 in late June/early July, and now sits at $3.87 (Jul 14) as Brent surges again on the Hormuz blockade reinstatement — Mon Jul 13 settle $83.30 (+9.59%, largest single-day gain in 6+ years), trading near $86 intraday Tuesday.
 The US has not experienced physical rationing — every station has fuel, no government allocation, no station-level caps.
-The mechanism in operation is price rationing: prices rise until enough demand is destroyed to balance available supply (United Airlines has announced a 5% capacity cut for Q2/Q3 in part as price-rationing response).
-The SPR has muffled the spike — by some estimates, pump prices without SPR drawdown would be $0.50-$1.00/gal higher today.
+The mechanism in operation is price rationing: prices rise until demand is destroyed to balance available supply.
+The SPR has muffled the spike — by some estimates, pump prices without SPR drawdown would be $0.50-$1.00/gal higher — but the buffer is now drawn to 331 mbbl, the lowest since August 1983 (43 years).
+The structural contradiction: prices crashing toward pre-war levels while domestic buffers sit at multi-decade lows; the next shock lands on the thinnest US inventory position in over four decades.
 See US forecast for scenarios.

-United Kingdom — jet fuel stress, retail steady
+United Kingdom — jet fuel premium fully unwound, retail steady

 UK retail petrol and diesel are up but availability is stable — no physical rationing, no NOTAMs at major airports.
-The UK's principal exposure is to aviation jet fuel: UK aggregate jet-fuel days-of-cover have drifted from approximately 32 days at the start of March to about 24 days today, hovering just above the IEA's 23-day operational threshold.
-Less than 1% of UK departures have been cancelled May 3 to June 14 per DfT analysis.
+The UK's principal exposure is to aviation jet fuel, which had eased dramatically with the Hormuz reopening but is now RISING again: the IATA Jet Fuel Monitor's latest read shows $127.06/bbl, +6.7% w/w, reversing the Jun 29 low of $116.63/bbl as the US blockade reinstatement and new transit toll reignite the Hormuz risk premium — still well down from ~$181/bbl at the late-April peak, but the "war premium essentially gone" framing no longer holds.
+Next IATA print due Jul 20.
+UK CAA slot-rule relief for carriers with fuel-driven cancellations remains in force through summer/winter 2026.
+Less than 1% of UK departures cancelled May 3 to June 14 per DfT analysis.
 See UK forecast for the three-scenario jet-fuel outlook.

-Canadian retail fuel availability has been stable through the crisis — no rationing, no station outages.
-The conflict's main Canadian impact has been in aviation: Air Canada has cut 13+ transborder routes year to date, WestJet has reduced capacity, and US-LCC backfill has been limited.
-The federal excise suspension has shielded the consumer-facing pump price; whether it is extended past September 7 will be the next major variable.
+Canadian retail fuel availability has been stable through the crisis — no rationing, no station outages — and the national average was last confirmed at $1.68/L (Jun 23 NRCan); the May 19 peak of $1.93/L is well behind, though this week's exact print was not independently reconfirmed and is due to move higher given Brent's Jul 13-14 surge.
+The conflict's main remaining Canadian impact is in aviation: Air Canada has cut 13+ transborder routes year to date plus indefinite Cuba suspension, WestJet has reduced capacity, and US-LCC backfill has been limited.
+The federal excise suspension shields the consumer-facing pump price through September 7; whether it is extended will be the next major variable.

 Where prices are cheapest in the world